 Students will be required to do 10 hours of community service per year for a total of 40 hours.
 In this way, students remain active in their community for all four years.
 Transfer students would be required to do 10 hours of community service for each year they attend HHS.
-In as much as these are already embedded into the curriculum, the Senior Humanities Projects will not count toward the ten hours for the purposes of this graduation requirement.
 An informational presentation on the procedures for procuring and documenting community service will be given to all students at the start of each year, and regular communications will be made available throughout the year.
 It is possible to complete these yearly requirements in the summer prior to the next school year.
 The ten hours of Community Service must be accrued between July 1 and June 30 of each school year with the exception of senior year where the community service activity must be completed by May 1st.
 Students will be able to log their hours directly into the Aspen Student Information System for approval, and they will receive several communications throughout the year regarding service opportunities and their individual progress towards this graduation requirement.
-The Hanover Public Schools Family and Community Engagement Office (FACE) oversees all community service communications.
-Their email address is communityservice@hanoverschools.org.
+Once students have logged their community service hours, they will be approved by the Dean of Students and/or the main office.